L'Anse aux Meadows, Newfoundland - Viking Site

 It is more friendly in the neighboring house, where the Viking women are about to make blankets and warm clothes and scarves - with traditional Viking methods.
 They work hard with only one needle on warming cuffs, which were certainly worn in the cold winter months, but also on the stormy summer days.
 And proudly explain to me how the wool is made from the fur of the sheep and show me how to use a spinning whorl to make the yarn out of which the colorful blankets and knitted cuffs are made.

-Church of the Vikings at L'Anse aux Meadows Viking Site
+Church in the Viking Site

 Viking Church at L'Anse aux Meadows Viking Site